Imperial College London: Reputation and rankings

 Imperial College London is widely recognised as one of the UK's elite universities.
-According to the 2026 QS World University Rankings, Imperial was ranked 2nd worldwide, following MIT, and 8th by the Times Higher Education World University Rankings.
+In the 2026 national rankings, it was placed sixth by the Complete University Guide, the Guardian University Guide and the Times and Sunday Times Good University Guide.
+Imperial was named as the Times and Sunday Times University of the Year for 2027.
+Globally, it was ranked second, after MIT, in the 2026 QS World University Rankings, eighth in the 2026 Times Higher Education World University Rankings, and 26th in the Shanghai Academic Ranking of World Universities.
+Imperial was ranked eighth in the world in Time magazine's 2026 ranking.

-Imperial is known for its hardworking entrepreneurial culture, which blends business studies with the sciences.
-Facilities such as the Enterprise Lab—which one in eight students uses and which reports a 79 per cent startup survival rate—demonstrates a commitment to innovation.
-Reflecting this, the 2023 QS MBA Rankings by Career Specialisation ranked its MBA programme 3rd worldwide for entrepreneurship.
+Imperial is known for its entrepreneurial culture, which blends business studies with the sciences.
+It provides facilities such as the enterprise lab, which one in eight students use and which reports a 79 per cent startup survival rate.
+Reflecting this, the 2023 QS MBA Rankings by career specialisation ranked its MBA programme third worldwide for entrepreneurship.

-Imperial is also recognised for its interdisciplinary scientific research.
-Its strategic collaborations with institutions around the world have led to advancements that inform industries and public policy.
-The college’s basic and translational research reinforces its reputation as an institution where research and entrepreneurship complement one another.

-Imperial's focus on practical subjects—engineering, science, medicine, and business—along with its emphasis on entrepreneurship and industry collaborations, has made it a leader in the UK for career outcomes.
-In 2026, Imperial was ranked 1st in the UK for highly skilled employment or further studies by the Complete University Guide, the Guardian University Guide, and the Times Good University Guide.
+Imperial's focus on practical subjects – engineering, science, medicine and business – along with its emphasis on entrepreneurship and industry placements, have given it a strong ranking for employability: in the 2026 Guardian University Guide, Imperial received the highest score in the highly skilled employment or further studies component.